aiidaplugins/aiida-wien2k/etc/notes.md

 ## Notes
 * From a discussion during tutorials: Could they create a plugin that subclasses StructureData?
 That way it could still be used by all calc plugins that use StructureData and they could add all functionalities from ASE that they want. maybe subclassing, maybe creating a separate object
+* what to do with the APW specific parameters (RMT, r0 etc ) that are stored in the struct file?

 ## TODOs: